Akshay Naheta: Knight Assets & Co.

 Naheta left Deutsche Bank in 2010 and founded Knight Assets & Co. in 2011, an investment manager focused on arbitrage and value investing in companies such as Tata Motors and Rolls-Royce Holdings.
 By the time Naheta left in 2017, Knight Assets had yielded an internal rate of return of 112.5 percent on $416 million in investments, according to VC Circle.

 Deutsche Bank

 After graduating from MIT, Naheta joined Deutsche Bank as a trader in New York, subsequently relocating to Hong Kong, where he led the proprietary trading business as the head of principal strategies.

 Affiliations

-Naheta was member of the board of directors of Arm Limited, Auto1, Bakkt Holdings and Roivant.
+Naheta was member of the board of directors of Arm Limited, Auto1, Bakkt, Inc. and Roivant.